innocentmayemuhavi/Kelick-Front-End/README.md

-# React + TypeScript + Vite
+# KELICK FRONT END TASK

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get this project started.

 ## Setup Instructions